rjsears/n8n_nginx/README.md

   ✓ System preparation complete
 ```

-> **Note:** You no longer need to manually update your system or install utilities.
-The setup script handles this automatically!
+> **Note:** The script will automatically check for system updates and apply them as part of the setup!

 #### Configure DNS